 It is important to note that the warranty is only eligible if you purchase the PAX 3 through an authorized retailer.
-We recommend just buying it straight from PAX Labs on their website directly.

 To summarize this PAX 3 review, we’re going to list the standout pros and cons of the unit so we can bring everything together.